RobertRingel/LearningTasks4Programming/Python/InputProcessingOutput/BasicCalculation.md

 ##### Solution

-As an example aconversion program Meters to Yards is shown here.
+As an example a conversion program Meters to Yards is shown here.

 ``` python
 print("***** Conversion Meters to Yards *****")